Synod on Synodality: Diocesan phase

 Pope Francis officially opened the synodal process on 10 October 2021 at the Vatican.
 The diocesan phase ran from October 2021 to April 2022.

 In England and Wales, the diocesan phase ran from November 2021 to March 2022.
 The local bishops noted that the participation of lay people in a synod was "unprecedented".
 The bishops published a National Synthesis Document on 22 June 2022 drawing together the emerging conclusions of this phase, in preparation for the next, continental, phase of the process.

 The Irish Catholic bishops published a National Synthesis Document in August 2022 following a similar process across the 22 Irish dioceses.

 Continental phase

-The continental phase will extend from September 2022 to March 2023.
-The European Continental Synodal Assembly is scheduled to take place in Prague from 5 to 12 February 2023.
-For the North American Continental Stage, 10 virtual assemblies will take place during December 2022 and January 2023, with a continental synthesis due for completion by 31 March 2023.
+The continental phase extended from September 2022 to March 2023.
+The European Continental Synodal Assembly took place in Prague from 5 to 12 February 2023.
+For the North American Continental Stage, 10 virtual assemblies took place during December 2022 and January 2023, with a continental synthesis completed by 31 March 2023.

-Concluding phase
+Universal phase

-The final, universal phase will commence with the October 2023 XVI Ordinary General Assembly of the Synod of Bishops taking place at the Vatican, but it will continue until October 2024.
+In April 2023, it was announced that 70 non-bishops (including deacons, priests, consecrated men and women, and Catholic laity) would be able to participate and vote at the Assembly.

+In June 2023, the working document (Instrumentum laboris) was released.